neondatabase-labs/psqlsh/README.md

 - Instant fresh database spin-up

 ## How does it work
 This project is powered by <a href="https://neon.tech" target="_blank">Neon</a>.
-It uses Neon instant branching feature to create a new database for each session
+It uses Neon instant branching feature to create a new database for each session.
+To connect to the database we use the [Neon serverless driver](https://github.com/neondatabase/serverless).

 ## Disclaimer
 This project is at early stage, some problems may occur.
 If you find a bug, please report it in the issues section.